 The Rajdhani Express is a very fast train.

 The Queen Elizabeth is a famous ship.

-- The article ‘a’ is used before the words which begin with consonant sounds and ‘an’ is used before the words beginning with vowel sounds.
+- The article ‘a’ is used before the words begin with consonant sounds, and ‘an’ is used before the words begin with vowel sounds.
 However, some words start with a vowel letter but begin with a consonant sound.
 So we use the article ‘a’ before these words:

 He is a European.

 Theirs is a one-parent family.